tot/shipping-demo/README.md

 5. Once ready to submit order, press the "Submit" button in the dialog to be redirected to the completed order page.

+> To check out the responsiveness for the app, change the browser viewport or resize the page to see the layout update.

 ## Frontend Stack

 -   Next.js